gagolews/stringi/devel/blog/20140520_trans/transliteration.md

 * Unicode normalization,
 * Text transliteration (e.g. script-to-script conversion).

-All of these are available to R programmers via our still maturing [`stringi`](http://stringi.rexamine.com) package.
+All of these are available to R programmers/users via our still maturing [`stringi`](http://stringi.rexamine.com) package.

 ### Case Mappings ###